nf-core/eager/docs/usage.md

 ### `--singleEnd`

-If you have single-end data, you need to specify `--singleEnd` on the command line when you launch the pipeline.
+If you have single-end data or BAM files, you need to specify `--singleEnd` on the command line when you launch the pipeline.
 A normal glob pattern, enclosed in quotation marks, can then be used for `--reads`.
 For example:

 ```bash
 --singleEnd --reads 'path/to/data/*.fastq'